sxturndev/mania-8K-to-7K-Converter/README.md

 ## Contact & Issues
 This is my first program, so you may run into issues.

-If you have any issues or suggestions (criticism is appreciated), please open a ticket or contact me via Discord: sadistik#8778
+If you have any issues or suggestions (criticism is appreciated), please open a ticket or join my [Discord Server](https://discord.gg/9ckmwRTtBh)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)